Lam Sơn uprising: Siege of Nghệ An Citadel

-After withdrawing his troops from the Khả Lưu and Bồ Ải battlefields returned to Nghệ An citadel, Chen Zhi decided to hold his ground and not engage in battle.
+After Chen Zhi withdrew his troops from the Khả Lưu and Bồ Ải battlefields and returned to the Nghệ An citadel, he decided to hold his ground and avoid further engagement.
 Drawing on the experience gained from the Trà Lân citadel campaign, Lê Lợi implemented a dual strategy: while besieging the citadel, he also dispatched forces to attack scattered enemy outposts across Nghệ An Prefecture.
 His objective was to expand his rear base, isolate Chen Zhi's forces, and prevent reinforcements from arriving from other regions.
 On Thiên Nhẫn Mountain, which was located opposite Nghệ An citadel, Lê Lợi had fortifications and barracks built as a new military base.
 From the top of the mountain, the rebels could observe and capture every move of the Ming troops inside the citadel.
 Additionally, the Lam Sơn rebels successfully captured all 20 districts of the Nghệ An Prefecture, effectively gaining control of an area equivalent to present-day Hà Tĩnh province and southern Nghệ An.
 As Lê Lợi's power continued to grow, many chieftains in the mountainous regions of western Nghệ An and local officials began to submit and join the rebel forces.

 On 2 May 1425, in response to the unfavorable developments in Nghệ An, the commander of Đông Quan, Li An, brought a naval battalion by sea to provide reinforcements.
 On 14 May, when the reinforcements arrived, Chen Zhi brought all the troops from the citadel outside to coordinate an attack on the Lam Sơn army.
 Their plan was to move upstream on the La River and attack the base at Đỗ Gia, using it as a foothold to strike the main camp of the rebels on Thiên Nhẫn Mountain.
 However, as they approached the mouth of the Khuất River, the Ming army fell into an unexpected ambush set by the rebels and was defeated.
 This forced them to retreat to Nghệ An.
 In response, Chen Zhi decided to leave Fang Zheng and Li An to hold the citadel, while he retreated by sea to Đông Quan to consolidate his forces and prepare for a new counterattack.
 Lệ Lợi then ordered Nguyễn Trãi to write a provocative letter, but Fang Zheng remained determined to hold the position and did not engage in battle.